willsheppard/prevent-keyless-car-theft/README.md

 This page explains the official methods that your car manufacturer designed to prevent thieves carrying out signal boosting to steal your car.

-## Other methods of preventing signal booster car theft
+## Other methods of preventing car theft

-- Put your keys in a "Farady pouch".
+- Put your keys in a "Faraday pouch".
 Not recommended because these degrade over time and become ineffective.
 - Keep the keys on the other side of the house, far away from the car.
 Not recommended because the signal can still be relayed with the right equipment.
 - Put your keys in the microwave (Not tested.
 Has anyone tried this?)
 - Permanently disable keyless entry (AKA passive entry).
-Might be more inconvenient, but this is often possible from the car's on-board touch-screen computer.
+Often possible from the car's on-board touch-screen computer.
 Check the manual or ask your car dealer.
+- Electronic immobiliser.
+All cars since 1998 already have a factory-fitted electronic immobiliser([*](https://www.mustard.co.uk/car-insurance/guides/what-is-an-immobiliser/)), but these are ineffective against relay attacks because the car's system has been tricked into thinking the correct key is present.
+- Thatcham mechanical wheel lock.
+A good idea if you can tolerate the inconvenience.
+Will definitely make your car more difficult to steal, whether by relay attack or any other method.
+- Disable or lock the [data port](https://revolar.com/what-is-a-data-port-lock).
+Modern cars have electronic systems which are accessed via an "On-Board Diagnostics" (OBD) port.
+After gaining physical access to the vehicle, it is possible for thieves to plug equipment into the ODB port and hack the information neeed to start the car.